Luke Humphries: 2017–2018

+2019: World Youth champion

-He also won the Development Tour Order of Merit in 2019, a year which culminated in a fantastic run at the 2019 World Championship for Humphries.
-He beat Adam Hunt, Stephen Bunting, Dimitri Van den Bergh, and defending champion Rob Cross, before eventually losing 1–5 to Michael Smith in the quarter-finals.
+At the 2019 World Championship, Humphries had his breakthrough event on television, beating Adam Hunt, Stephen Bunting, Dimitri Van den Bergh, and defending champion Rob Cross, before eventually losing to Michael Smith in the quarter-finals.

 Following Gary Anderson's withdrawal from the 2019 Premier League, Humphries was selected as one of nine 'contenders' to replace him.
-He played a one-off match against Gerwyn Price on night four in Exeter.
+He played a one-off match against Gerwyn Price on night four in Exeter, which ended in a 6–6 draw.

-At the age of 24 Humphries won the 2019 PDC World Youth Championship, where he beat Adam Gawlas 6–0, becoming the oldest player to do so in its history.
+At the age of 24, Humphries won the 2019 PDC World Youth Championship, where he beat Adam Gawlas 6–0 in the final.

-2020
+2020–2021: First major final

-In the 2020 World Championship, Humphries once again reached the quarter-finals, before losing 5–3 to eventual champion Peter Wright.
+In the 2020 World Championship, Humphries once again reached the quarter-finals before losing 5–3 to eventual champion Peter Wright.
 Humphries was once again selected for the Premier League, this time under the tag of 'challenger'.
 He faced Gary Anderson in Exeter and became the first challenger to win their game.

-2021
+Humphries was the winner of PDC Home Tour 2 after winning five of his six Championship Group matches, beating Jonny Clayton based on leg difference.

-In the 2021 World Championship, Humphries suffered a shock 3–2 first round defeat to veteran Paul Lim.

-Luke Humphries made his first major televised final at the 2021 UK Open in March 2021.
-His run to the final saw him claim wins over Dave Chisnall in the quarter-final and then-reigning champion Michael van Gerwen in the semi-final.
+In the 2021 World Championship, Humphries suffered a shock 3–2 first-round defeat to 66-year-old Paul Lim.
+He made his first major televised final at the 2021 UK Open in March 2021.
+His run to the final saw him claim wins over Dave Chisnall in the quarter-finals and then-reigning champion Michael van Gerwen in the semi-finals.
 He was defeated 11–5 by James Wade in the final.